-The school SENCO is Mrs Heather Morton (Year 5 Teacher).
+The school's SENCO is Mrs Heather Morton.

 The school also has a Governor for SEND, Mrs Claire Rick, who works closely with the SENCO.
 The Governors at Heswall Primary School are responsible for the overseeing of all procedures in school and are regularly in school.